Chart Color Schemes

 Jindabyne's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-The health outcomes data shows excellent results across Jindabyne, with younger cohorts experiencing a very low prevalence of common health conditions.
+Jindabyne's health outcomes show excellent results, with younger age groups having a very low prevalence of common health conditions.

-The rate of private health cover is high at approximately 52% of the total population (~1,715 people), leading that of the average SA2 area.
-The most prevalent medical conditions are asthma and mental health issues, affecting 8.0% and 7.6% of residents respectively.
-Notably, 75.2% of residents declare themselves completely clear of medical ailments, compared to 67.2% across Rest of NSW.
-The area has 11.1% of residents aged 65 and over (366 people), which is lower than the 20.6% in Rest of NSW.
-Despite this, health outcomes among seniors require more attention than the broader population.
+The area has approximately 52% (~1,782 people) private health cover, slightly lower than the average SA2 region.
+Asthma and mental health issues are the most prevalent medical conditions, affecting 8.0 and 7.6% of residents respectively.
+Notably, 75.2% of Jindabyne's population declared themselves completely free from medical ailments, compared to 67.2% in Rest of NSW.
+The area has 11.1% (380 people) of residents aged 65 and over, lower than the 20.6% in Rest of NSW.
+Health outcomes among seniors require particular attention despite their lower prevalence.

 Frequently Asked Questions - Health